vaibshukla/spring-security-demo/README.md

 The spring security demo project, trying out various configuration

 ## Branch Details

-    * override-default-username-password :
-        In this will provide the UserDetailService Bean and Create the User From InMemoryUserDetailManager
+    userdetail-manager-pwd-encoder

+Point to Know
+* JdbUserDetailManager -  Work with database to manager user, it has predefined implementation.
+    Use the spring provided JdbcUserDetailManager to create the user.